 - A 30-second elevator pitch response to, “Why should we hire you?”

 - A budget allocation report based on projected salaries for careers related to the student’s major.

 - A cost of living analysis based on the geographic location of the student’s prospective jobs.

 - A credit plan identifying steps to improve the student’s credit profile.

 The InSight program creates career-ready students who have connections in their field and confidence in their skills.
 The students receive feedback well, feel empowered to manage their finances, and understand how to market themselves.
 The unique career and financial focus of the InSight program allows students to understand the financial implications of making career-related decisions and vice versa.

-“There’s really no other program like it in the world,” says Dr. Tanja Hinterstoisser, Director of Career Education & Employer Relations.
+“There’s really no other program like it in the world,” says Dr. Tanja Hinterstoisser, Assistant Vice President of Career Design & Employer Outreach.
 “We teach students how to articulate their competitive advantage and offer a tangible value proposition to prospective employers.
 When you add in the personal finance education, what we offer is truly unique.
 It enables our students to build a steady foundation for a purposeful life post-graduation.
 It helps them live meaningful lives, and reach both their personal and professional goals.”